Hong Kong closes schools, raises warning for Typhoon Koinu

 Before moving to Hong Kong, Koinu had grazed nearby Taiwan, bringing torrential rain and record-breaking winds to its outlying Orchid Island.

-Southern China is frequently hit in summer and autumn by typhoons that form in the warm oceans east of the Philippines and then travel west.
+Southern China is frequently hit during summer and autumn months by typhoons that form in the warm oceans east of the Philippines and then travel west.

 But climate change has made tropical storms more unpredictable while increasing their intensity - bringing more rain and stronger gusts that lead to flash floods and coastal damage, experts say.